raiyen-zayed-rakin/raiyen-zayed-rakin/README.md

 <!--## I'm a programmer continuously learning new things in the world of programming.-->

 ###  Trying to keep up with the horde of tech, Currently pursuing Computer Science & Engineering at [AIUB](https://www.aiub.edu/), Bangladesh.
-I am checking out various fields of CS, specially Generative AI and Software Development and focusing on Web Development(MERN).
 Technology and engineering was always interesting to me and I am constantly amazed by the impact they have on the world.
 Certain skills that I have worked with includes Data Structures and Algorithms (C++), Object Oriented Programming(JAVA, C#) And what I might lack in skills I make up for with my determination to learn.

 ## 💀Outside of tech, I am a dangerous tea lover, an avid calisthenics enthusiast with a good sense of humor.